How to Load Weather Data Using Python?

 Prerequisites

-Before starting, you need access to Weather API we are going to use.
-If you don’t have an account already, you can sign up for a free account at Visual Crossing Weather Services.
-Visual Crossing offers a perpetual free tier allowing up to 1000 results per day without any cost. if you need to query more weather data, you can pay-per-result or sign up for a monthly plan.
+To start, sign up for a free account at Visual Crossing Weather Services.
+Our perpetual free tier allows up to 1000 import requests per day without any cost.
+If you need to query more weather data, you can pay per result or sign up for a monthly plan.

-Our Python script has been written in Python 3.8.2 but should work in most recent versions.
-In order to make things simple, we have kept the library requirements to a minimum.
-In this sample we are going to use the CSV format to download the data so we include a library to help process the data that is returned by the API.
+Our Python script was written in Python 3.8.2, but it should work in most recent versions.
+To keep things simple, we have kept the Python library requirements to a minimum.
+In this sample, we are going to use the CSV format to download the data file, so we include a library to help process the data returned by the API.

 Here’s the full list of import statements in our script